flutter/website/src/release/breaking-changes/zone-errors.md

 ```

 The warning can be made fatal by setting [`BindingBase.debugZoneErrorsAreFatal`] to true.
-This flag may be changed to default to true in a future version of Flutter.
+This flag might be changed to default to true in a future version of Flutter.

 ## Migration guide